 Hot 26 yoga is a beginning yoga class (also known as Bikram Yoga) is a series of 26 demanding postures completed twice in a heated room for 90 minutes.
 We call it “Hot 26”.
 These classes are suited for all ages and levels of ability.
 Each posture stretches and strengthens specific muscles, ligaments and joints stimulating the organs, glands and nerves to move fresh oxygenated blood to 100% of the body.
 With regular practice, the Hot 26 Yoga system will improve health, increase energy, help prevent illness and injury and limit the effects of aging.
 As a physical challenge, the yoga method will change the body’s shape, developing muscle tone and losing inches.
 As a mental challenge, this system combines the skills of concentration, patience and self-control to improve mental clarity and reduce stress.

 Hot Vinyasa Flow classes are set to upbeat music and include postures such as downward dog, chaturrangas, warrior, pidgeon and more ashtanga based postures.
-The temperature is set at about 98 degrees.
+The temperature is set around 100-105 degrees.
 You will sweat and surely have a great time doing it!

 The room is intentionally heated to protect the muscles for safe deep stretches.
 The heat helps to detoxify the body by opening pores in the skin to flush out toxins.
 The heat increases the heart rate for a better cardiovascular work-out, helps to improve strength by putting muscle tissue in its optimal state, and softens collagen around the joints for more freedom of movement.
 Our studio has radiant far infrared panels to provide even more health benefits to the joints.
 Whether you perform all the postures or simply stay in the room and sweat…you still gain benefit!!

 WHAT DO PHYSICIANS HAVE TO SAY ABOUT HOT YOGA?READ NOW